Optimal indoor environments

-A high-performing building is energy-efficient and meets rigorous standards for lighting, ventilation, noise, thermal comfort, humidity, and indoor air quality (IAQ).
-Those standards can vary widely depending on the intended use of a built environment: a hospital operating room, a government office, or a classroom.
+A high-performing building is energy-efficient and meets rigorous standards for indoor air quality as well as lighting and noise levels.
+Those standards can vary widely depending on the intended use of a built environment: a hospital operating room, a government or public facility, a university lab, or a school classroom.

-Poor indoor environments lead to negative consequences including post-surgical infections, uncomfortable working conditions, or poor learning outcomes.
-That’s why we focus on creating environmental controls that support the specific use of the physical environment, be it a surgical suite, university laboratory, or classroom space.
+Poor indoor environments lead to negative consequences including infectious disease, uncomfortable working conditions, or poor learning outcomes.
+That’s why we focus on creating environmental controls that support the specific use of the physical environment, be it a surgical suite, public building, university laboratory, or classroom space.

 The good news is that environmental performance does not have to come at the expense of increased energy consumption.
 Our design goal is to combine energy-efficiency and an optimal environment guarantee on every project.